githubDante/ethMon/README.rst

 **Motivation**
 ================

-The plugin has been crated as *check_eth* from Nagios Exchange refused to work in my current setup.
+The plugin has been created as *check_eth* from Nagios Exchange refused to work in my current setup.